Alig1493/favorite-things/technical_questions/answers.md

     * Code for testing
     * CI/CD Implementations
     * Handling present warnings and errors better.
-    * Handle `metadata` field as a proper json formatted and validated data instead of text area.
+    * Handle `metadata` using proper dynamic data type fields instead of statically displaying the type of data key and value pairs we can send to the backend.

 2. For back end:
     * More tests